 Two main types of ADR are mediation and arbitration.

 Arbitration takes place when two or more parties entering into a contract agree to a binding alternative dispute resolution process in the event that they should run into conflicts.
-This arbitration agreement saves both parties time, effort, anguish and expense of court.
+This arbitration agreement saves both parties time, effort, anguish, and expense of court.
 Murray Miskin has taught courses in arbitration for 30 years.
-His course will qualifies students to be an arbitrator in a wide range of legal disputes.
-It also helps lawyers, paralegals, expert witnesses and others become familiar and comfortable with the arbitration process.
+His course will qualify students to be an arbitrator in a wide range of legal disputes.
+It also helps lawyers, paralegals, expert witnesses, and others become familiar and comfortable with the arbitration process.
 To register for an arbitration course, contact Angela at our office today or visit our website.

 In mediation, a mediator works with all parties to negotiate a settlement that leaves everyone as satisfied as possible.
 The mediator is not a judge; he or she does not decide who is right, the mediator does not have the power to make legally binding decisions.
-Instead, he or she is there to help everyone find middle ground and leave the table without resorting to litigation.
+Instead, he or she is there to help everyone find a middle ground and leave the table without resorting to litigation.
 Sometimes, parties will attempt to reach a settlement with the help of a mediator, and if no settlement can be reached, they will resort to legally binding arbitration.
 Murray Miskin is both an experienced mediator and an experienced representative of parties to mediation.

 Miskin Law Can Help You

-Murray Miskin regularly provides arbitration and mediation services in insurance, personal injury, condominiums, construction, employment disputes and many other civil matters.
+Murray Miskin regularly provides arbitration and mediation services in insurance, personal injury, condominiums, construction, employment disputes, and many other civil matters.
 He has both general commercial mediation experience and specialized knowledge in the fields where mediation is most often considered as an option or is mandatory.

-Murray Miskin offers hourly, half-day and daily rates for mediation services.
-He does not charge for travel in the Greater Toronto area, nor in the Cobourg, Belleville, Kingston and Ottawa areas.
+Murray Miskin offers hourly, half-day, and daily rates for mediation services.
+He does not charge for travel in the Greater Toronto area, nor in the Cobourg, Belleville, Kingston, and Ottawa areas.